erincatto/box2d/docs/simulation.md

 to change properties on it later.

 You can create multiple shapes on a single body.
-They all can contribute to the mass of the body.
+They all can contribute to the mass properties of the body.
 These shapes never collide with each other and may overlap.

 You can destroy a shape on the parent body.
 You may do this to model a breakable object.
 Otherwise you can just leave the shape alone and let